rohanbalixz/rohanbalixz/README.md

 ## 🧑‍💻 About Me
 I'm a Data Scientist with a passion for Machine Learning.
 I enjoy working on projects that involve Artificial Intelligence.
 When I'm not coding, you can find me writing songs.

-- 🌱 I’m currently lpursuing M.S., Data Science from University of Massachusetts.
+- 🌱 I’m currently pursuing M.S., Data Science from University of Massachusetts.
 - 💬 Ask me about anything that comes up in your head.
 - 📫 How to reach me: rbali@umassd.edu